tyc/successfulunittest/manuscript/lowlevelcode.md

 ### Accessing to the registers

-Most microcontrollers functions are accessible via memory mapped registers.
+Most microcontroller's functions are accessible via memory mapped registers.
 These registers contain bit fields that you can use to affect the behaviour, and can also be use to read status of inputs or functions.

 For example, on a Atmel ATMega128 micrcontroller, to set the pin PB0 as an output and write a logic one to it.
 The  sequence is